Morningstar515/CV-Builder/README.md

+*Important Note: This program is optimized for the Chrome browser*

 # Purpose:
   CV-Builder is a resume formatting tool used to easily integrate a users input on to popular resume templates.